Higher dimensional divergence for mapping class groups: Higher dimensional filling and divergence in mapping class groups

-The results established in the previous section and known facts about mapping class groups imply that for each dimension $k$ below the quasi-flat rank, the isoperimetric function in $X_{S}$ is asymptotically equal to the \emph{$k$--dimensional Euclidean isoperimetric function}, and that above the rank the isoperimetric function is sub-Euclidean.
+Known facts about mapping class groups imply that for each dimension $k$ below the quasi-flat rank, the isoperimetric function in $X_{S}$ is asymptotically equal to the \emph{$k$--dimensional Euclidean isoperimetric function}, and that above the rank the isoperimetric function is sub-Euclidean.

 \begin{thm} The $k$--th isoperimetric function in the mapping class group of a surface satisfies $\Is_k (x) \asymp x^{k+1}$ for $k< \xi (S)$ and $\Is_k (x)=o( x^{k+1})$ for $k\geq \xi (S)$. \end{thm}